KTompoulides/KTompoulides/README.md

-- 👋 Hi, I’m @KTompoulides
+- 👋 Hi, I’m Kallinikos
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing, computer science and generally tech
 - 🌱 I’m currently studying Computer Science and engineering at University of Ioannina
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: cs03344@uoi.gr

 <!---
 KTompoulides/KTompoulides is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.